Microsoft/azure-docs.pt-pt/articles/ansible/ansible-devtest-labs-configure.md

       register: output
 ```

-## <a name="create-the-lab-image"></a>Criar a imagem de laboratório
+## <a name="create-the-lab-image"></a>Criar a imagem do laboratório

-A seguinte tarefa cria uma imagem a partir de uma VM.
-A imagem permite-lhe criar VMs idênticas.
+A tarefa a seguir cria uma imagem de uma VM.
+A imagem permite que você crie VMs idênticas.

 ```yml
 - name: Create the lab image